Big Brother (Finnish TV series) season 6

 Big Brother 2010 is the sixth season of the Finnish reality television season Big Brother.
 The open auditions for the season were held in April 2010.
 The season premiered on Sub on 25 August 2010 and the finale was aired on 28 November 2010.

 Big Brother Talk Show was hosted by Susanna Laine and Elina Viitanen.
 Elina Viitanen was also the hostess of Big Brother Extra.
-This was the first season not been hosted by Vappu Pimiä.
+This was the first season not hosted by Vappu Pimiä.